kumbach/PylonRacingPointsManager/README.md

 or 'Errors' if something is wrong.
 If the status is 'Errors', the contest will not be included in any reports until the errors are corrected.
 ![Main Window](UserGuide/main-saved-record.png)

+### Active & Inactive Pilots
+Sometimes pilots become inactive and you may not want to include them in reports anymore.

+Use the menu items under the Options menu to select whether you want to see inactive pilots in reports or in the contest entry screen.

 ### Contest Summary Report
 After the contest details have been entered, the contest summary report